TheIcarusX/TheLobbyistBot/README.md

 !Rules - Leads users to the rules channel

 !PogChamp - The name says it all. *You will have to create a custom emote to use this command.
-The emote png file can be found in the assets folder.
+The emote png file can be found in the same folder as TheLobbyist.py.
 To get the emote id, type \:Emote:.

 !Suggestions - Leads users to the suggestions channel